AkshayaBalasubramani/Social-Network-Analysis-Karate-Club-Analysis/README.md

 ## Process
 The project makes use of NetwokX library for analysis and concluding about the clusters,centrality measures and insights of the social network.
 The analysis gives the result of the split of the Karate club due to a few issues.John A ans Hi are the two prominant nodes whose behaviour and analysis must me studied.
+Output screenshots are uploaded.